earthbucks/chatvim.nvim/README.md

 ## Features

-The purpose of ChatVim is to treat markdown documents as a conversation with an AI assistant instead of using a separate chat window or dialog box.
+The purpose of ChatVim is to treat a markdown document as a conversation with an AI assistant instead of using a separate chat window or dialog box.

 You can save, copy, fork, version, and share the markdown document as you would